 SEC.
 3.01.
 HOURS OF OPERATION.
 All events may begin at 8:00am, and shall conclude at 10:00 p.m.
 Sunday-Thursday, and at Midnight on Friday and Saturday.

 SEC.
 3.02.
 FACILITY CAPACITY.
 The maximum overall capacity of the Winema Theater is 464 persons.
 This includes 278 persons in fixed seating, and 186 additional capacity for seating on the lower level main floor.
-Additional seating must follow the additional seating template, provided by the SCSD and Fire Chief, which follows the California Code, allowing for minimum of four-foot (4') rows for exit.
+Additional seating must follow the additional seating template, provided by the District and Fire Chief, which follows the California Code, allowing for a minimum of four-foot (4') rows for exit.
 Any alternative seating templates must be approved by the Fire Chief.

 SEC.
 3.03 DECORATIONS.
 Decorations for events may NOT be secured with pins, nails, tacks, or any other materials that may leave holes or cause any damage to the facility.